ganiyuolalekan/ganiyuolalekan.github.io/_posts/2020-08-31-whai-is-intelligence?.md

 ----------------------------------------------------------------------

-This writeup was originally published on my [linkedin](https://www.linkedin.com/pulse/what-intelligence-olalekan-ganiyu/) account.
+This writeup was originally published on my [Linkedin](https://www.linkedin.com/pulse/what-intelligence-olalekan-ganiyu/) Account.